 - 19-inch wheels

 A dizzying array of interior choices means each V8 Vantage can be personalized by its buyer.
-Premium materials line the aluminum-trimmed dashboard, which includes a ringed engine start button above the radio controls.
+Premium materials line the aluminum-trimmed dashboard, which includes a ringed push-start button above the radio controls.

-- Information display can display Russian, Chinese and Greek
+- Information screen can display Russian, Chinese and Greek

 - Analog clock, stitched dashboard seams and machined instrument dials are among the upscale touches